Nuggets vs. Suns Injury Report Today - May 1

 Watch the NBA all season long on Fubo!

-The Nuggets will try for another victory over the Suns following a 125-107 win on Saturday.
-In the Nuggets' victory, Jamal Murray recorded 34 points (and added five rebounds and nine assists), while Kevin Durant scored 29 in the losing effort for the Suns.
+These teams match up for the second straight game after the Nuggets took down the Suns 125-107 on Saturday.
+Jamal Murray led the way with a team-leading 34 points in the win for the Nuggets, while Kevin Durant notched 29 points in the loss for the Suns.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.